Translational Ecology

 photo

-Our planet possesses an incredible abundance of life.
+Our planet is home to an incredible abundance and diversity of life.
 A key component of my research has been understanding how changing global drivers and altered environmental conditions have already and will continue to impact this life, with particular emphasis on plant communities.
 As a part of this, I see photography as an excellent way to document the organisms I study and display the full range of diversity that is currently being threatened by human-driven ecological change.
 Check out more on my photography page.

 A subset of the flora seen in the Greater Yellowstone Ecosystem during the summer of 2020.